Arab leaders meet to unify ranks with eye on Iran, Jerusalem - Philly

 While locked in proxy conflicts in Yemen and Syria, Saudi Arabia and Iran also back opposing groups in Lebanon, Bahrain and Iraq.

-Arab League Secretary-General Ahmed Aboul-Gheit said Assad's government and "international players trying to achieve their own strategic political goals" bear responsibility for the collapse of that nation.
+Arab League Secretary-General Ahmed Aboul-Gheit said Assad's government and "international players trying to achieve their own strategic political goals" bear responsibility for the crisis there.

 "Regional interference in Arab affairs has reached an unprecedented degree.
 And first of these is the Iranian interference, the aim of which is not for the well-being of the Arabs or their interests," he said.